syntho-ai/syntho-docs/docs/deployment/jupyterhub_ray.md

 ## Deployment using Helm

 We will be deploying the application with JupyterHub and Ray.
 We will deploy both applications in the same namespace, which we call `syntho` for now.
 Please see the section [JupyterHub](#jupyterhub) for the deployment of JupyterHub and the section [Ray](#ray) on the deployment of Ray.
-Together they from the total application landscape for this deployment scenario.
+Together they form the total application landscape for this deployment scenario.

 If the namespace `syntho` does not exist, create it by running: